27 Sights in Sinsheim, Germany (with Map and Images)

 The Roman Catholic St. Mary's Church in Dühren, a district of the large district town of Sinsheim in the Rhein-Neckar district in northern Baden-Württemberg, was built in 1972.
 The church dates back to a chapel consecrated in 1853 and still has bells from the previous building.

-The Catholic Church of the Sacred Heart of Jesus in Hoffenheim, a district of the large district town of Sinsheim in the Rhein-Neckar district in northern Baden-Württemberg, was consecrated in 1976 and has replaced a Sacred Heart Chapel built in 1921–1923.
+The Catholic Sacred Heart Church in Hoffenheim, a district of the large district town of Sinsheim in the Rhein-Neckar district in northern Baden-Württemberg, was consecrated in 1976 and has replaced a Chapel of the Sacred Heart built between 1921 and 1923.

 The Catholic Church of St. Margareta in Eschelbach, a district of the large district town of Sinsheim in the Rhein-Neckar district in northern Baden-Württemberg, was built in 1894 in neo-Gothic style and still has essentially its original furnishings.